Sign In / Register Account & Quick Order

-Turbine engine oils, sometimes referred to as jet oils, turbo oils or abbreviated to TEOs, are speciality lubricants designed to support the operation of turbine engines.
-First developed during the 1940’s, turbine engines can now be seen on almost all commercial aircraft currently in operation.
-While aviation is the main market place for these oils, there are other applications, especially in the power industry, where turbine engines are used.
+Turbine Engine Oils (TEOs), sometimes referred to as jet oils or turbo oils, are specialty lubricants specifically formulated to support the demanding operation of turbine engines.
+First developed in the 1940s, turbine engines are now used on the vast majority of commercial aircraft in operation today.
+While aviation remains the primary market for these oils, turbine engines are also widely used in other sectors, particularly in the power generation industry, creating additional demand for high-performance lubrication solutions.

 Unlike piston engines, that convert an up and down movement from a piston into motion, turbine engines combine compressed air with the chemical reaction from the fuel within the engine to drive fan blades.
-This means that turbine engines reach much higher temperatures, and this has driven innovation in mineral TEOs, and subsequently synthetic TEOs.
+This design enables significantly higher operating speeds and temperatures.
+As a result, turbine engine oils must withstand far more extreme thermal conditions, driving continuous innovation, from early mineral-based formulations to today's advanced synthetic TEOs.

-There are three main functions of a TEO.
+There are three main functions of a turbine engine oil (TEO).
 Firstly, they lubricate the engine, including the gearbox, shafts and associated accessories, protecting them from damage and ensuring smooth operation while running.

-In addition to this, the various additive packages protect the components from corrosion, and filter contaminants in the engine such as carbon deposits formed from a process known as coking.
+In addition to this, the various additive packages in turbine engine oil protect the components from corrosion, and filter contaminants in the engine such as carbon deposits formed from a process known as coking.

 The engine is the most expensive single piece of equipment on an aircraft.
 However, each engine system is made up of various parts, and due to this there are different turbine engine oils available depending on the area of application:

-In addition to traditional fixed wing commercial aircraft applications, turbine engine oils can also be used in:
+In addition to traditional fixed-wing commercial aircraft applications, turbine engine oils can also be used:

 Two main specifications govern turbine engine oils on modern, fixed wing, commercial aircraft: MIL-PRF-23699 and SAE-AS-5780.